Internet privacy: Search engines

 Search engines have the ability to track a user's searches.
 Personal information can be revealed through searches by the user's computer, account, or IP address being linked to the search terms used.
 Search engines have claimed a necessity to retain such information in order to provide better services, protect against security pressure, and protect against fraud.
 A search engine takes all of its users and assigns each one a specific ID number.
-Those in control of the database often keep records of where on the internet each member has traveled to.
+Search engines often keep records of users' Internet activity and sites visited.
 AOL's system is one example.
-AOL has a database 21 million members deep, each with their own specific ID number.
-The way that AOLSearch is set up, however, allows for AOL to keep records of all the websites visited by any given member.
-Even though the true identity of the user is not known, a full profile of a member can be made just by using the information stored by AOLSearch.
+AOL has a database of 21 million members, each with their own specific ID number.
+The way that AOL's search engine is set up, however, allows for AOL to keep records of all the websites visited by any given member.
+Even though the true identity of the user is not known, a full profile of a member can be made just by using the information stored by from search history.
 By keeping records of what people query through AOL Search, the company is able to learn a great deal about them without knowing their names.

 Search engines also are able to retain user information, such as location and time spent using the search engine, for up to ninety days.
 Most search engine operators use the data to get a sense of which needs must be met in certain areas of their field.
 People working in the legal field are also allowed to use information collected from these search engine websites.
 The Google search engine is given as an example of a search engine that retains the information entered for a period of three-fourths of a year before it becomes obsolete for public usage.
 Yahoo! follows in the footsteps of Google in the sense that it also deletes user information after a period of ninety days.
-Other search engines such as Ask! search engine has promoted a tool of "AskEraser" which essentially takes away personal information when requested.

-Some changes made to internet search engines included that of Google's search engine.
+Other search engines such as Ask! search engine have promoted a tool of "AskEraser" which essentially takes away personal information when requested.
+Some changes made to Internet search engines included that of Google's search engine.
 Beginning in 2009, Google began to run a new system where the Google search became personalized.
-The item that is searched and the results that are shown remembers previous information that pertains to the individual.
+The item that is searched and the results that are shown remember previous information that pertains to the individual.
 Google search engine not only seeks what is searched but also strives to allow the user to feel like the search engine recognizes their interests.
 This is achieved by using online advertising.
 A system that Google uses to filter advertisements and search results that might interest the user is by having a ranking system that tests relevancy that includes observation of the behavior users exude while searching on Google.
 Another function of search engines is the predictability of location.
 Search engines are able to predict where one's location is currently by locating IP Addresses and geographical locations.